sudharshan59/n8n-telegram-bot/README.md

 🧪 Test Your Bot
 Go to Telegram → Search your bot: @YourBotNameBot

-Start chat → Send a message like:
-🧪 Test Your Bot
-Go to Telegram → Start chatting with your bot: 👉 @MyN8NammaBot

 Send a message like:
 👉 Explain AI in Tamil